 The conversation shifted to the church's work in Uganda, and Wilson expressed gratitude for the government's support of religious freedom.
-After that, He treated us like he was hosting friends, people he knows. he made a personal appeal for Adventist students to be allowed to reschedule Saturday exams at public schools.
+After that, 66 he made a personal appeal for Adventist students to be allowed to reschedule Saturday exams at public schools.